 There’s no need to go overboard with your purchase if you’re on a limited budget.
 Since this doesn’t cost a fortune, we’re sure you can afford one.

-It has dimensions of 6.2 x 3.6 x 0.4 inches, a tastefully-designed exterior, and is constructed using high quality ABS.
+It has dimensions of 6.2 x 3.6 x 0.4 inches, a tastefully-designed exterior, and is constructed using high-quality ABS.

 For the record, ABS is one of the go-to materials for handhelds as it’s known for having superior properties.
 It’s hard and has good impact resistance.

-The number of games amount to 500.
+The number of games amounts to 500.
 It’s not the largest library to see in an emulator, but still a lot of games to play.
 If you always try to beat a game, all these titles will keep you occupied for days or even weeks.

-As for the display, the full color TFT screen measures 4 inches diagonally, comes with multilayer protection against scratches and shocks.
+As for the display, the full-color TFT screen measures 4 inches diagonally, comes with multilayer protection against scratches and shocks.
 Additionally, it’s also designed to be easy on the eyes.